patchlevel/event-sourcing/docs/pages/repository.md

 $repository = new DefaultRepository($store, $eventBus, Profile::class, $snapshot);
 ```

-> :warning: The aggregate must inherit from the SnapshotableAggregateRoot
+!!! note

-> :book: You can find out more about snapshots [here](./snapshots.md)
+    You can find out more about snapshots [here](./snapshots.md)

 ## Usage